kreative-kat/ko_ug_draft_conversion/user guide.md

 You can use Docker to build and run a Kontain workload, as a unikernel, in a ‘kontainer.’

-A ‘kontainer’ is a Docker (OCI) container with a Kontain unikernel in the container image, and Kontain runtime (krun) available at runtime.
+A ‘kontainer’ is a Docker (OCI) container with a Kontain unikernel in the container image, and Kontain runtime (`krun`) available at runtime.
 As in a regular Docker workflow, a kontainer image is created using the `docker build` command.
 The standard executable in the container image is replaced with a Kontain unikernel.

 A kontainer is run by passing Kontain runtime (`krun`) to `docker run.`

-To run a kontainer, Docker must be configured to use krun.
+To run a kontainer, Docker must be configured to use `krun`.
 See [Runtime Config for Docker](#runtime-config-for-docker) for instructions.

 You can also run a Kontain workload as a Docker container with default Docker runtime.
 This use model still provides the benefits of running a workload as a unikernel in a VM, but Docker overhead is still present.
 More importantly, `docker exec` and any subprocesses present will evade wrapping in a VM; instead, these will be executed outside of Kontain.
 Therefore, while this method can be useful for testing, it should not be used in production.